thuva4/Algorithms/README.md

 * Needleman–Wunsch algorithm: find global alignment between two sequences
 * Smith–Waterman algorithm: find local sequence alignment
 * [Bubble sort](BubbleSort): for each pair of indices, swap the items if out of order
-* [Quicksort](QuickSort): divide list into two, with all items on the first list coming before all items on the second list.; then sort the two lists.
+* [Quick sort](QuickSort): divide list into two, with all items on the first list coming before all items on the second list; then sort the two lists.
 Often the method of choice
 * Introsort: begin with quicksort and switch to heapsort when the recursion depth exceeds a certain level
 * Timsort: adaptative algorithm derived from merge sort and insertion sort.
 Used in Python 2.3 and up, and Java SE 7
 * [Insertion sort](InsertionSort): determine where the current item belongs in the list of sorted ones, and insert it there